 RE REPORT INFO – uses sold data, updated monthly:

-This section of the market has experienced ups and downs, but currently is showing activity leveling off after some mild cooling.
-That said, with so few listings the data tends to swing more dramatically, so take it with a grain of salt.
+This section of the market has experienced ups and downs, but the average is relatively stable.
+With so few listings the data tends to swing more dramatically, so take it with a grain of salt.
 Still, there is a strong, ongoing seller’s market in Campbell condos.

 Campbell Condo Market Trends at a Glance

 Now a look at the RE report.
-February was running hot and cold in the Campbell condo and townhome market, but with overall signs of a continued hot seller’s market.
+August ran hot and cold in the Campbell condo and townhome market, but with overall signs of a continued hot seller’s market.

-Compared to the preivous month, closed and pending sales increased, while active inventory remained the same.
+Compared to the previous month, closed and pending sales grew while active inventory dipped.
 Year-over-year inventory is just a drop in the bucket, while pending and closed sales are up a little.
-Days on market were rapid at a 10 day average, even faster than last year!
-The sales vs list price ratio rose to 99.4% of asking, down a whopping 9.0% from last year.
+Days on market slowed to a 19 day average, while the sales vs list price ratio rose to 102.9% of asking.

-Overall, it’s a seller’s market in Campbell with greater inventory and fewer sales compared to last year.
+Overall, it’s a seller’s market in Campbell that’s somewhat calmer than the single family market and with almost no inventory.
 With so few listings and sales every month the data can swing dramatically, so take this with a grain of salt.

 These numbers – for both houses and condos – can only give you a broad picture of what’s going on.
 If there are no homes for sale in your townhome community and it’s in a great area, and you price it well etc., you should find it relatively easy to sell.
 When there is too much supply (too many similar homes on the market), it is far more challenging to sell.
 When there is too little inventory, it can be a challenge to predict the market value.
 The residential real estate market, like everything else, is all about supply and demand.
 For information on your specific neighborhood, please call me or email me today.